 Mr. Taylor’s other interests include music and the outdoors.
-For several years, he has practiced guitar, particularly jazz, and he has played in various big bands and smaller jazz groups.
-He has played with the The Robert Holts Orchestra, The Valley Winds Swing Band, The Ted Herman Orchestra, The Red Apple Orchestra, The Second Hand Jazz Band, the United Swing Band, and his own groups Twin Harmony and The Alloy Ensemble.
+For many years, he has practiced guitar, particularly jazz, and he has played in various big bands and smaller jazz groups.
+He has played with the The Robert Holts Orchestra, The Tim Miller Quartet, The Valley Winds Swing Band, The Ted Herman Orchestra, The Red Apple Orchestra, The Second Hand Jazz Band, the United Swing Band, and his own groups Twin Harmony and The Alloy Ensemble.
 He attended the Stanford Jazz Workshop in 2004 and 2005.
 When he is not in the studio or playing music, Mr. Taylor enjoys backpacking, surfing, and skiing- spending almost fifty years either in the waves or on the slopes.
-During the summer of 2012, he walked the entire 804 kilometer (500 miles) French Route of the Camino De Santiago in Northern Spain.
+During the summer of 2012, he walked the entire 804 kilometer (500 mile) French Route of the Camino De Santiago in Northern Spain.
 Taylor currently resides in Desert Hot Springs, California.